Wolverine971/9takes/src/blog/enneagram/enneagram-personality-test.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
             "text": "Past experiences, often referred to as 'childhood wounds,' play a significant role in shaping your Enneagram type.
-These experiences influence your core motivations and fears, which in turn define your type."
+These experiences influence your core motivations and fears, defining your type."
           },
           "name": "How do past experiences shape your Enneagram type?"
         },